skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ```
 <!-- `aws iam create-policy --policy-name NAME_OF_POLICY --path /webadmins/ --policy-document file://verifypolicy.json` -->

+??? info "Stuck?"

+    This section can be challenging so you are having continued trouble you **may** wish to review the  <a href="../artifacts/pbw-solution-notes.pdf" target="_blank">sample solution commands in the helper doc.</a>

 ## Task 2 <small>Create a role</small>

 The role you create here will be passed to the Lambda function you create in the next task.